 Starfish is a communication tool that offers students early and ongoing feedback surrounding academic progress.
 Starfish connects our current student outreach efforts with the goal of making our support around student success efforts a smooth, efficient and easy process for all.
-All information submitted in Starfish is student facing.
+Information submitted in Starfish is student facing.

 JUST IN TIME RESOURCES: